-CHEM 255 Special Topics in Chemistry with Lab/Field Component 4 credits
+Special Topics in Chemistry with Lab/Field Component 4 credits

-CHEM 303 Analytical Chemistry 4 credits
+Analytical Chemistry 4 credits

 The study of gravimetric and volumetric methods of analyses, including the interpretation of experimental data.
 The course also provides an introduction to the theory and practice of modern instrumental chromate graphic techniques, as well as selected topics in spectroscopy.
-Two lectures and one fourhour laboratory session weekly. (spring) Prerequisite: CHEM 201 with a minimum grade of "C"
+2 lecture hours and one 4 hour laboratory session weekly. (spring)

+Prerequisite: CHEM 201 with a minimum grade of "C"